TeachBooks/Manual/book/installation-and-setup/tools.md

 ### Setting up book repository and website
 On GitHub you can start right away with a git environment and online book using our [template](../external/template/README.md).

-On GitLab you can set up your own git environment, but you need to be given access by [TeachBooks](mailto:info@teachbooks.io) or [TU Delft OIT](mailto:Interactive-textbooks@tudelft.nl) to view your build book online.
+On GitLab you can set up your own git environment, but you need to be given access by [TU Delft OIT](mailto:Interactive-textbooks@tudelft.nl) to view your build book online.

 ### Book access with SSO
 When you’re releasing your book on a server on which you're in control (connected to GitLab or GitHub), you can set up SSO login for visitors of the website.
-This can be arranged for on the TeachBooks server.
+In the past, this was arranged for for TU Delft employees at teachbooks.tudelft.nl.
+However, this is depreciated.

 If you want the same functionality with GitHub pages, your book should be part of the [GitHub Enterprise of TU Delft](https://github.com/enterprises/tudelft).
 This SSO login is a bit different as you're required to give access to specific accounts.
 Furthermore, the url of you're book on GitHub pages is a random one, so you might consider using a custom URL.